Admin>Day to Day>Members>Members Database

 - Download Members – get the list in Microsoft Excel (.xlsx) format downloaded to your computer

 - Add New Member With This Role – create a ‘temporary’ record for a new player in the squad.
-If the person has already registered with PlayCricket, ask him to apply for membership of your site.
-He should not register again.
+If the person has already registered with Play-Cricket, ask them to apply for membership of your site.
+They should not register again.

 - Apply This Role To Other Members – select this option to see all members of your site without the role that you searched for, tick the box against the selected member(s), then save the change.